abdulhamidhajhamad/Webhook-Driven-Task-Processing-Pipeline/DECISIONS.md

 ## 32. Manual "Kill Switch" for Pipelines
 I added an is_active toggle for pipelines.
 If a subscriber's server goes down and starts throwing thousands of errors, the user can temporarily "pause" the pipeline.
 The jobs will still be queued, but the worker will skip delivery until the toggle is flipped back.
 This prevents our retry queue from being flooded with doomed attempts and saves server resources during external outages.

+## 33. Dedicated Workers for Separation of Concerns
+To prevent failed jobs from clogging up the pipeline for new events (Head-of-Line blocking), I split the worker into two distinct roles.
+Instead of maintaining two separate codebases, I used a `WORKER_TYPE` environment variable in a single script.
+Now we can run `WORKER_TYPE=main` to process fresh jobs, and `WORKER_TYPE=retry` in a separate container for delayed attempts.
+This lets us scale independently—we can spin up multiple main workers to handle traffic spikes in Docker, while keeping just one lightweight worker solely for retries.